dingausmwald/activity-manager-card/README.md

-# EARLY RELEASE
+# Activity Manager Card - Updated Version

-This was designed to solve a personal need and I'm now trying to prepare it for others to use.
-That means several things can break between releases.
+This is an updated version of the Activity Manager Card that works with the new state-based Activity Manager integration.
+The card now uses entity states (scheduled/due/overdue) instead of date calculations.

 # activity-manager-card

-A Lovelace card designed as a companion to the [Activity Manager](https://github.com/pathofleastresistor/activity-manager) component.
+A Lovelace card designed as a companion to the [Activity Manager](https://github.com/dingausmwald/activity-manager) component.

 ## Installation